Venue: Committee Rooms 1-2, City Hall

 Please note that, in accordance with the Members' Code of Conduct, when declaring interests members must disclose the existence and nature of the interest, and whether it is a disclosable pecuniary interest (DPI) or personal and/or pecuniary.

-a. advised members of the reasons for proposed works to tree’s in City Council ownership and sought consent to progress the works identified, as detailed at Appendix A of his report
+a. advised members of the reasons for proposed works to trees in the City Council’s ownership and sought to consent to progress the works identified, as detailed in Appendix A of the report

-RESOLVED that the works set out in the schedule at Appendix A attached to the report be approved.
+RESOLVED that tree works set out in the schedules appended to the report be approved.

 The Planning Manager:

 a. reported that planning permission was sought for the erection of 51 town houses on the former Windmill Pine site, Beevor Street, Lincoln to comprise 42, 6 bed Houses in Multiple Occupation (HMO’s) falling within C4 Use Class, as well as two nine bed and seven 13 bed HMO’s falling within the Sui Generis Use Class, a total of 361 en-suite bed spaces including seven accessible ground floor en-suite bedrooms